PinkTulips139/Machine-Learning/IMDb-Sentiment-Analysis/README.md

 - Balanced positive and negative labels
 - Document-level movie reviews containing long-form opinions, sentiment shifts, mixed evaluation, and contextual language

-The dataset is not redistributed in this repository.
-Download it from its official source and update the local dataset path in the notebook before running the experiments.
+The original dataset is not redistributed in this repository.
+The dataset can be obtained from the official [IMDb Large Movie Review Dataset](https://ai.stanford.edu/~amaas/data/sentiment/) page.
+Before running the notebook, please download the dataset locally and update the dataset path accordingly.

 ---